sfigg/commercialization-public/docset/test/wpt/wpa-reference-set.md

 and so they do not count.

-When two processes reference the same page of physical memory, the page is counted for each process the **Size** column.
+When two processes reference the same page of physical memory, the page is counted for each process in the **Size** column.
 Adding the two values does not produce a system-wide total for the reference set, because after the page is added to the working set, subsequent access is not counted.
-The page is also counted in the Impact Size column, just once, for the first process that accesses the page.
+The page is also counted in the **Impact Size** column, just once, for the first process that accesses the page.
 Adding the values in **Impact Size** for a process produces a valid system-wide total for the reference set, and it does so without missing or multiplying the count of any page.
 Therefore, the values in **Impact Size** represents the actual system-wide effects on memory.

 Consider an example, from t\_start to t\_end, with the following values: